ansible-community/community-website/posts/archive/introduction-to-ansible-builder.md

 Localhost: ok=2 changed=1 unreachable=0 failed=0 skipped=0 rescued=0  ignored=0
 ```

-Running the command
-[ansible-runner]{style="font-family: 'courier new', courier;"} playbook
-will indicate to Ansible Runner that we want it to execute a playbook
+Running the command `ansible-runner` playbook will indicate to Ansible Runner that we want it to execute a playbook
-that's similar to running the command
+that's similar to running the command `ansible-playbook` itself.
-[ansible-playbook]{style="font-family: 'courier new', courier;"} itself.
 However, Ansible Runner has additional advantages over a traditional
-[ansible-playbook]{style="font-family: 'courier new', courier;"}
-command, one of which is to let us take advantage of the Execution
+`ansible-playbook` command, one of which is to let us take advantage of the Execution
 Environment image and its dependencies, which ultimately allows the
 playbook to run.
 For this specific example, note that we also inherited
-the [kubeconfig]{style="font-family: 'courier new', courier;"} set per
+the `kubeconfig` set per the `redhat.openshift.k8s` module; this `kubeconfig`
-the [redhat.openshift.k8s]{style="font-family: 'courier new', courier;"}
-module; this [kubeconfig]{style="font-family: 'courier new', courier;"}
 is automatically detected and mounted into the Execution Environment
 container runtime (just as many other cloud provider modules and SSH
 credentials are) without any additional input needed from the user.